mertaytore/amazon-films-api/README.md

 # amazon-films-api
-Necessary information of any movie in Amazon, in JSON format, written in Go!
+Necessary information of any movie in Amazon, in JSON format, written in Go.
+Will be developed further.

 ### How to set up? ###
 * **Summary of set up**
 `go get ./..`
 change directory to project's folder
-`go build -o "scraper"`
+`go build -o "films-api"`
-`./scraper`
+`./films-api`

-Now you have a working scraper where you can make requests from your favorite web browser.
+Now you have a working Amazon films api where you can make requests from your favorite web browser.

 * **Dependencies**
 [goquery](https://github.com/PuerkitoBio/goquery): is used to fetch the needed parts of the movie webpage, in an easy manner.